 “It is disappointing that CUPE 1253 did not ratify the agreement, which would have helped provide all employees better access to sustainable pensions.”

-In an interview with The Aquinian before Friday’s announcement, Drost said the province wanted to change the pensions because officials felt they were financially unsustainable.
+In an interview with The Aquinian prior to Friday’s announcement, Drost said the province wanted to change the pensions because officials felt they were financially unsustainable.
 During the last rounds of bargaining, workers proposed changes to ensure a deal was sustainable.

 “Our workers never wanted to go on strike,” said Drost.
 “They hadn’t had contracts in four or five years and hadn’t had fair wages in 15 to 20 years.”

 While employees from Local 1253 continue towards bargaining, Lloyd said members are more than willing to return to work and keep public schools open.
-Drost said CUPE New Brunswick as a collective stands behind Local 1253.
+In addition, Drost said CUPE New Brunswick collectively stands behind Local 1253.